SHNIBBLES/Independent_Study_Sem1/House.md

 * 2020-05-19: Homework assigned today:

+  - Resolve the conflicts in House.md :-).

   - Please always always always always push after committing.
     Don't wait until just before we get into Jitsi.
-The sooner I can see the code, the better prepared I can be.
+The sooner I can see your code, the better prepared I can be.

-  - Conditionalize the debugging statements so that the user can press a key to turn them on or off.

-  - Solve the ball-buried-in-the-wall problem.

-Plus some leftover stuff from the homework assigned on 2020-05-17:

   - Write doc strings for all functions and methods.

+  - Add some unconditional debugging statements that print out at startup time and show the initial starting position and speed of each ball.
+(Hint: you can do this by expanding the "__str__" method in the Ball class to have it include more information in addition to the Ball's ID).

+    The reason we want this initial debugging print is that it will allow me to save the exact starting state of all the balls -- so later, when I reproduce the buried-in-the-wall problem, I can at least tell you those starting positions etc, and we can make a way for you to take them as input so that you can run the program with the exact same starting state.

+  - Conditionalize the other debugging statements (the ones already in the code right now), so that the user can press a key to turn them on or off.

+  - Solve the ball-buried-in-the-wall problem (which I realize you can't reproduce yet, but see my earlier point about that).

 * 2020-05-14: Homework assigned today: